Control of Congress: Why the AP hasn't called Senate, House

 WHY HASN’T THE AP CALLED CONTROL OF CONGRESS YET?

 Put simply, neither party has reached the 218 seats necessary to win in the House or the 50 (for Democrats) or 51 (for Republicans) required in the Senate.
-When that will happen isn’t clear — it could be days or even weeks.
+When that will happen isn’t clear — it could be tomorrow or it could be weeks.

 The AP does not make projections and will only declare a winner when it’s determined there is no scenario that would allow the trailing candidates to close the gap.
 In some contested races where a party or candidate has a history of consistent and convincing wins The AP can use results from AP VoteCast to confirm a candidate’s victory, even as soon as polls close.
 VoteCast is a survey of American voters aimed at determining why they voted how they did.